-4. Student Response
+Student Response

-Following written feedback, make a difference (MAD) time will be allocated in lessons for the student to respond to the feedback.
-This will be in various forms such as correcting spelling, punctuation and grammar errors, correcting work or responding to the comment from the teacher.
-It is important that dyslexic students are only expected to correct a small number of the most crucial spelling errors.
+- Following written feedback on homework, make a difference (MAD) time will usually be allocated in lessons for the student to respond to the feedback and make improvements to the work.
+This will be in various forms such as correcting spelling, punctuation and grammar errors, correcting work or adding extra detail and improvements to the work.
+It is important that dyslexic students are only expected to correct a small number of the most crucial spelling errors. - Student response will be in green pen so that it stands out to students and helps them to revise for assessments and examinations more effectively.